 Other ways to finance a MacBook

-Affirm offers point-of-sale financing — if you do a lot of online shopping, but don’t always have cash on hand, this lender can be a good alternative to a credit card.
-Affirm loans have fixed rates and terms, with payments in monthly installments generally made over 3, 6, or 12 months.
+Affirm offers point-of-sale (POS) financing — if you do a lot of online shopping, but don’t always have cash on hand, this lender can be a good alternative to a credit card.
+Affirm loans have fixed rates and terms, with payments in monthly installments generally made over three, six or 12 months.

 Applying is easy: Either choose this loan as a payment option when you’re ready to check out with a partnering retailer, or apply on their website or mobile app.
 Once you’re approved for the loan, your purchase will be on its way.
 You can also choose to have your loan deposited onto a virtual Visa card intended for a one-time purchase.

-Note that this option is not available to residents of Iowa or West Virginia.
+Note that this option may not be available to residents of Iowa or West Virginia.

 Zero-interest credit card